Faustin Linyekula: Career

-A piece for 4 dancers and 3 performers, ″Drums and Digging″ (2013) has been premiered at the Avignon festival in 2013 and toured in 2014 in France (Paris, Grenoble, Annecy) and Belgium (Leuven, Brussels, Genk).
+A piece for 4 dancers and 3 performers, Drums and Digging (2013) premiered at the Avignon festival in 2013 and toured in 2014 in France (Paris, Grenoble, Annecy) and Belgium (Leuven, Brussels, Ghent).

-Other recent collaborations include ″La Création du Monde 1923-2012″, a piece for 24 dancers of the Ballet de Lorraine in Nancy and Djodjo Kazadi (2012) and ″Sans-titre″ (2009), a duet written by German director Raimund Hoghe.
+Other collaborations include ″La Création du Monde 1923-2012″, a piece for 24 dancers of the Ballet de Lorraine in Nancy and Djodjo Kazadi (2012) and ″Sans-titre″ (2009), a duet written by German director Raimund Hoghe.

-Faustin Linyekula is also teaching in Africa, Europe (Parts / Brussels, CNDC Angers / France, Impulstanz / Vienna) and in the United States (Florida University Gainesville, University of the Arts Philadelphia...) and has been part of a think tank with other African artists and intellectuals around the creation of an arts center near Cape Town.
+Linyekula has taught in Africa, Europe (Parts / Brussels, CNDC Angers / France, Impulstanz / Vienna) and in the United States (Florida University Gainesville, University of the Arts Philadelphia...) and has been part of a think tank with other African artists and intellectuals around the creation of an arts center near Cape Town.
 The think tank resulted in the creation of the Africa Centre.

 Since 2006, he is based in Kisangani.
 The Studios Kabako are accompanying there local and national artistic initiatives in the field of dance, theatre, music and video, from training to production and touring.
 Young accompanied artists include among others Dinozord, Papy Ebotany, Djino Alolo, Dorine Mokha, Jeannot Kumbonyeki, Yves Mwamba.... (dance), Flamme Kapaya, Pasnas, Franck Moka, Huguette Tolinga (music), Michael Disanka & Christiana Tabaro (theatre).
 In May 2009 opened the first professional recording studio of the eastern part of the country.
-At the initiative of Pamoja project, a residency and production programme, the Studios Kabako have also host and coproduced many artists from Africa, including projects from South Africa, Nigeria, Senegal, Mozambique, Burkina Faso...
+At the initiative of Pamoja project, a residency and production programme, the Studios Kabako have also host and coproduced many artists from Africa, including projects from South Africa, Nigeria, Senegal, Mozambique, and Burkina Faso.

-Linyekula is currently touring "Not Another Diva...", a musical theatre piece cosigned with South African performer Hlengiwe Lushaba.
-2019 will mark the premiere of "Congo" adapted from Eric Vuillard's book and "Histoire(s) du théâtre II", a commission from Milo Rau / NTGent.
+Linyekula toured "Not Another Diva...", a musical theatre piece cosigned with South African performer Hlengiwe Lushaba.
+In 2019 "Congo", adapted from Eric Vuillard's book, premiered.

+Histoire(s) du Théâtre II was a 2019 a commission from Milo Rau /NTGent, which included a re-enactment of a famous 1970s dance performance by the Congolese National Ballet.

+Practice and themes

+Linyekula's works are structured along the lines of the dance form ndombolo and its associated music and address "the legacy of decades of war, terror, fear and the collapse of the economy for himself, his family and his friends."

+Recognition and awards

 Linyekula is the winner of the 2007 Principal Prince Claus Award.

 In 2014, he received the Principle Award of the CurryStone Prize for the work developed in Kisangani.

-He is also one of the guest artists of the Re-Place-Ing Philadelphia project initiated in 2015 by the Painted Bride Art Centre.
+He was one of the guest artists of the Re-Place-Ing Philadelphia project initiated in 2015 by the Painted Bride Art Centre.

-In 2016, he is associated artist to the city of Lisbon-Portugal, as part of the Artista Na Cidade] Biennale.
+In 2016, he was associate artist to the city of Lisbon in Portugal, as part of the Artista Na Cidade] Biennale.

-In 2019, he is jointly with William Kentridge associate artist to the Holland festival.
+In 2019, he was, jointly with William Kentridge, associate artist to the Holland Festival.

-From September 2018 and for 3 years, he is associated artist to the Manège in Reims (France).
+From September 2018 for three years, he was associate artist to the Manège in Reims (France).